We'll help you find the right solution for your needs

 To naturalize, you must show good moral character for the 3 or 5 year period (depending on whether or not you are married to a US citizen) prior to application for naturalization and swearing in.
 This is called the “statutory period".

 The burden is on you to be honest and to show good moral character.
-Many clients ask “how will they know if I don’t tell them?"
-Believe me, thanks to its extensive computerized databases, DHS will almost certainly know.
-Even if they don’t know, ICE should eventually figure it out.
-Also, in being truthful, it is your obligation to submit all conviction records with the citizenship application.
+In being truthful, it is your obligation to submit all conviction records with the citizenship application.
 Submitting these documents is best done with the help of an experienced immigration lawyer, who can obtain the right kind of court records and present damaging evidence in the best light possible.

 Please note that USCIS may not approve your citizenship case if you have filed the naturalization application while on probation or parole.

-Certain offenses before the statutory period count heavily against naturalization, with some crimes so serious that you may never be able to show good moral character, and therefore never naturalize.
-Many of these offense could also get you deported, so it's essential to review your case with an attorney before applying for US citizenship.
+Certain offenses before the statutory period count heavily against naturalization, with some crimes so serious that you may never be able to show good moral character, and therefore never become a citizen.
+Many of these offenses could also get you deported, so it's essential to review your case with an attorney before applying for US citizenship.

 Aggravated felonies include: drug trafficking, kidnapping, fraud crimes with loss over $10,000, crimes of violence or theft crimes with a sentence of one year or more, child pornography, and perjury or forgery offenses with a sentence of one year or more.
 Aggravated felonies will almost always lead DHS to file immigration charges against you and begin deportation proceedings.